Robert Bilott

+In 2024, President Joe Biden announced the first standards for regulating PFAS in drinking water in the United States, as well as $1 billion in funding to aid districts and cities to protect their water supplies.

 Early life

 Bilott was born on August 2, 1965, in Albany, New York.
 Bilott's father served in the United States Air Force, and Bilott spent his childhood on several air force bases.
 Because the family moved frequently, Bilott attended eight different schools before graduating from Fairborn High School in Fairborn, Ohio.

-He then earned a Bachelor of Arts degree in political science and urban studies from the New College of Florida.
-He then earned a Juris Doctor from the Ohio State University Moritz College of Law in 1990.
+He earned a Bachelor of Arts degree in political science and urban studies from the New College of Florida.
+He earned a Juris Doctor from the Ohio State University Moritz College of Law in 1990.

 Career

-Bilott was admitted to the bar in 1990 and began his law practice at Taft Stettinius & Hollister LLP in Cincinnati, Ohio For eight years he worked almost exclusively for large corporate clients and his specialty was defending chemical companies.
+Bilott was admitted to the bar in 1990 and began his law practice at Taft Stettinius & Hollister LLP in Cincinnati, Ohio.
+For eight years he worked almost exclusively for large corporate clients and his specialty was defending chemical companies.
 He became a partner at the firm in 1998.

 Initial actions against DuPont

-Bilott represented Wilbur Tennant of Parkersburg, West Virginia whose cattle were dying.
+Bilott represented Wilbur Tennant of Parkersburg, West Virginia, whose cattle were dying.
 The farm was downstream from a landfill where DuPont had been dumping hundreds of tons of perfluorooctanoic acid.
 In the summer of 1999, Bilott filed a federal suit against DuPont in the United States District Court for the Southern District of West Virginia.
 In response, DuPont advised that DuPont and the United States Environmental Protection Agency would commission a study of the farmer's property, conducted by three veterinarians chosen by DuPont and three chosen by the Environmental Protection Agency.
-When the report was released, it blamed the Tennants for the dying cattle claiming that poor husbandry was responsible: "poor nutrition, inadequate veterinary care and lack of fly control."
+When the report was released, it blamed the Tennants for the dying cattle, claiming that poor husbandry was responsible: "poor nutrition, inadequate veterinary care and lack of fly control."

 After Bilott discovered that thousands of tons of DuPont's PFOA had been dumped into the landfill next to the Tennants' property and that DuPont's PFOA was contaminating the surrounding community's water supply, DuPont settled the Tennants' case.
+PFOA was unregulated by EPA, and the industry had never reported the results of its internal studies showing it to be hazardous to humans and animals.

-In August 2001, Bilott filed a class action lawsuit against DuPont on behalf of the approximately 70,000 people in West Virginia and Ohio with PFOA-contaminated drinking water, which was settled in September 2004, with class benefits valued at over $300 million, including DuPont agreeing to install filtration plants in the six affected water districts and dozens of impacted private wells, a cash award of $70 million, and provisions for future medical monitoring to be paid by DuPont up to $235 million, if an independent science panel confirmed "probable links" between PFOA in the drinking water and human disease.
+In August 2001, Bilott filed a class action lawsuit against DuPont on behalf of the approximately 70,000 people in West Virginia and Ohio with PFOA-contaminated drinking water.
+This was settled in September 2004, with class benefits valued at over $300 million, including DuPont agreeing to install filtration plants in the six affected water districts and dozens of affected private wells, a cash award of $70 million, and provisions for future medical monitoring to be paid by DuPont up to $235 million, if an independent science panel confirmed "probable links" between PFOA in the drinking water and human disease.